Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

-This approximation is different from the previous two.
-Here, we introduce a set of infinitely many reference polygons of relatively good shape.
-Such a large set of reference polygons allows us to use affine mappings to define $\cF_T$.
-An important tool for the development is the connection between an arbitrary $n$-gon and a high dimensional simplex.
+This approximation is different from the previous two. \revC{ It relies on the observation that an arbitrary $n$-gon can be viewed as a projection of a high dimensional simplex.
 Such a connection has been known in geometry and discrete mathematics (e.g., see \cite[Chapter 0]{Ziegler}).
-Here we use it to analyze polygonal mesh quality.
+Here we use it to analyze polygonal mesh quality.}

 Consider a set of GBCs $\lambda_i$, $i=1, ..., n$, on $T\in\T$.
 Recall that

 where $\vlambda = [\lambda_1,\lambda_2,\cdots,\lambda_n]^t$ lies in the set